Chewy Almond Macaroons

 There are several types of macaroons (not to be confused with a French macaroon or macaron, which is a meringue-based confectionery).

-These lead back to the origins of macaroons which were supposedly an Italian monastery in the 8th or 9th century.
+These lead back to the origins of macaroons which were supposedly from an Italian monastery in the 8th or 9th century.

 Traditionally almond paste was used in the recipe and later some people added coconut to the macaroon recipe to change it.
 This, however, is an almond macaroon recipe and I use ground almonds and icing sugar.